-What Does it Take to Be an Industrial Engineer?
+What is an Industrial Engineer?

-Career Description Design, develop, test, and evaluate integrated systems for managing industrial production processes, including human work factors, quality control, inventory control, logistics and material flow, cost analysis, and production coordination.
+Industrial Engineer Example Design, develop, test, and evaluate integrated systems for managing industrial production processes, including human work factors, quality control, inventory control, logistics and material flow, cost analysis, and production coordination.

 - Evaluate precision and accuracy of production and testing equipment and engineering drawings to formulate corrective action plan.

-Qualities of an Industrial Engineer
+Industrial Engineer Skills

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.